Proglang-Uni-Freiburg/TsanLogging/README.md

 ## 4. Log file handling

-The instrumentationHookLogMessage function in TSan Logging is responsible for writing detailed log entries to a file (instrumentationHookLog.txt).
+The tsanInterceptorsAndMemoryAccessOperationsLogging function in TSan Logging is responsible for writing detailed log entries to a file (`tsanLogFile.txt).
 The following details explain how this process is handled based on the uploaded files and its integration within the runtime instrumentation.

 ### a.
 Initialization of Log File
 The log file is initially opened in write-only mode (WrOnly) during the first invocation.
 A static variable, logClear, ensures the file is cleared only once at startup to avoid overwriting during runtime.